YANNIS SIMONIDES, Artistic Director

 ELENA P. NTOSA, Producing Director

-Elena P. Ntosa specializes in Cultural Productions and Management.
-With a BA in Cultural Management from Panteion University in Athens, she is continuing her studies in Sustainable Tourism through Cultural Heritage, Society, and Environment (Pantheon-Sorbonne University, Paris 1).
+Born in 1995, Elena P. Ntosa specializes in Cultural Productions and Management.
+With a BA in Cultural Management at the Department of Communication, Media and Culture (Panteion University), she continued her studies in Sustainable Tourism Development through Cultural Heritage, Society, and Environment (Pantheon-Sorbonne University, Paris 1).